feedda/feedda/README.md

 ## About Me

 I am a passionate statistician and data scientist currently honing my skills in Python, R, HTML, and JavaScript.
-With a strong foundation in data visualization, curation, and analysis, I am eager to contribute to impactful projects and explore the realms of data-driven insights.
+With a little foundation in data visualization, curation, and analysis, I am eager to contribute to impactful projects and explore the realms of data-driven insights.

 ## Skills I am Currently Learning